 Share the message on your networks, get together a full table or more for fundraisers, and if you feel able, share your own story!
 This can be one of the most powerful ways to help others, and you might even experience benefits from doing this yourself.

 Visit R U OK for advice on how to start the conversation with a friend, colleague or loved one.
 They promote the following steps to approach the situation.

 3. Encourage action

-At Health Care Insurance, we care about mental health in our community.
+At HCi, we care about mental health in our community.
 We love supporting our brand ambassador and adventure runner Ben Hirst (see his Facebook page here) who has completed many charity events and fundraisers for the cause.

-If you think you are suffering from mental health, you can visit the Beyond Blue for a support line, and you can also complete a checklist to identify if you have been affected by mental health in the last four weeks, with steps on what to do next.
+If you think you are suffering from mental health issues, you can visit the Beyond Blue for a support line, and you can also complete a checklist to identify if you have been affected by mental health in the last four weeks, with steps on what to do next.